Jade Melbourne

-Jade Melbourne (born 18 August 2002) is an Australian professional basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA) and the UC Capitals of the Women's National Basketball League (WNBL).
+Jade Melbourne (born 18 August 2002) is an Australian professional basketball player for the Seattle Storm of the Women's National Basketball Association (WNBA) and the UC Capitals of the Women's National Basketball League (WNBL).
 Melbourne was selected in the third round of the 2022 WNBA draft by the Seattle Storm.

 Melbourne has played for the Australian national team since 2021, making her debut at the 2021 FIBA Women's Asia Cup, where she won a bronze medal.
 She was also part of the squad for the 2024 Paris Olympics, securing another bronze medal and being named the Rising Star of the tournament.

 Professional career

 WNBL

 Melbourne signed with the UC Capitals of the Women's National Basketball League (WNBL) for the 2020 WNBL season.
 She then continued with the Capitals for the 2021–22 WNBL season, turning down a full basketball scholarship from Arizona State.
 She re-signed with the Capitals in 2023, 2024, and 2025.